 Key factor AMC pilot for pneumococcal vaccines MVAC for TB Time frame for meeting the TPP Short, as products were in late stage of development Long, as potential candidates are in pre-clinical/early stage of development ТРР Product specifications defined by WHO experts including minimal characteristics to get reward Product specifications defined by country payers, drawing on expert advice.
-Expert group to decide (as part of the governance) the minimum character- istics to get some reward.
+Expert group to decide (as part of the governance) the minimum characteristics to get some reward.
 There are proposals around the minimum TPP, but these need to be reviewed and endorsed by the technical committee and ultimately by the countries.
 Price Initial AMC price (paid by donors to recover manufacturing investment) of \$7, subsequently reduced to a tail price of \$3.50, set at an estimate of the marginal cost of production.
 The \$3.50 became the minimum price.
 Price based on health technology assessment (HTA) value assessment of the TPP and on local ability to pay of BRICS.
 Different prices in different countries.
 Prices adjusted to reflect percentage of TPP met in practice by the products.
-Non-exclusive scheme to cover first- and second-generation products Initial contract not to take all of the commitment Companies could compete on price and quality Effectively, however, rewarded two companies Non-exclusive scheme to cover first- and second-generation products Companies can in principle compete on price and quality; however, complexity of meeting TPP means combinations are likely and competition unlikely.
-Countries it is designed for Designed to engage donor countries All except HICs, with a focus on large MICs, but in particular countries transi- tioning away from aid; TB burden concentrated in large MICs and low-income countries Governance WHO experts defined the TPP Gavi served as secretariat and supported eligible countries to purchase the product The World Bank guaranteed the AMC fund UNICEF managed the supply agreements Global secretariat (to be determined) and decision-making function on key scheme elements Advisory/expert committee (with MICs, global TB and HTA experts, donors, other stakeholders) to provide recommendations on the extent to which the new product meets the TPP Role of companies (developers and/or manufacturers) Enter the AMC Registered Manufacturers Agreement Scale up manufacturing capacity to meet Gavi-eligible countries' demand for 10 years Register interest at an early stage Develop and submit regulatory and HTA dossiers for the new product Commit to developing manufacturing capacity for the agreed period of time and price Show willingness to engage in a commercial agreement involving post-launch evidence collection Who bears the risk?
-Manufacturer bore R&D and man- ufacturing risk, donor bore volume risk Multilateral development banks (MDBs) underwrite, companies bear R&D risk, countries bear volume risk (i.e., commit to buying a certain value of the product) Role of donors AMC definition and governance (WHO, Gavi, UNICEF) Price top-up to reward innovation (global donors) Facilitate scheme establishment Help mobilize political support for the proposa Potentially help cover costs for MVAC secretaria mitment fees for MDB guarantees; provide reserves research bodies Facilitate scheme establishment Help mobilize political support for the proposal Potentially help cover costs for MVAC secretariat; subsidise or cover commitment fees for MDB guarantees; provide research grant funding for BRICS research bodies Role of LMIC countriesOriginally expected to contribute with a co-pay as a share of the tail price but in practice this has been met by global donors• Actively involved in the definition of the scheme • Committing to pay a predefined price for a predefin their budget constraints and value offered by the price Actively involved in the definition of the scheme Committing to pay a predefined price for a predefined volume based on their budget constraints and value offered by the prospective intervention(s) Role of financing intermediaries Donors guaranteed funding to Gavi.
+Competition Non-exclusive scheme to cover first- and second-generation products Initial contract not to take all of the commitment Companies could compete on price and quality Effectively, however, rewarded two companies Non-exclusive scheme to cover first- and second-generation products Companies can in principle compete on price and quality; however, complexity of meeting TPP means combinations are likely and competition unlikely.
+All except HICs, with a focus on large MICs, but in particular countries transitioning away from aid; TB burden concentrated in large MICs and low-income countries Gavi served as secretariat and supported eligible countries to Scheme elements Advisory/expert committee (with M Advisory/expert committee (with MICs, global TB and HTA experts, donors, other stakeholders) to provide recommendations on the extent to which the companies (developers and/or manufacturers) Manufacturers Agreement Scale up manufacturing capacity to meet Gavi-eligible countries' demand for 10 years Develop and submit regulatory Commit to developing manufact and price Show willingness to engage in Register interest at an early stage Develop and submit regulatory and HTA dossiers for the new product Commit to developing manufacturing capacity for the agreed period of time and price Show willingness to engage in a commercial agreement involving post-launch evidence collection Who bears the risk?
+Manufacturer bore R&D and manufacturing risk, donor bore volume risk Multilateral development banks (MDBs) underwrite, companies bear R&D risk, countries bear volume risk (i.e., commit to buying a certain value of the product) Price top-up to reward innovation Potentially help cover costs for MVAC Help mobilize political support for the proposal Potentially help cover costs for MVAC secretariat; subsidise or cover commitment fees for MDB guarantees; provide research grant funding for BRICS countries with a co-pay as a share of the tail • Committing to page 1.
+Actively involved in the definition of the scheme Committing to pay a predefined price for a predefined volume based on their budget constraints and value offered by the prospective intervention(s) Role of financing intermediaries Donors guaranteed funding to Gavi.
 No intermediary.
 Potential role for an MDB to provide loan financing to assist in guaranteeing the recipient commitments